sigridfest/digital-dagbok-javafx/README.md

+###Digital diary

-A digital diary made in JavaFX, using MVC principle and practicing testing.
+A digital diary made in JavaFX in the spring of 2021.
+The project put emphasis on using the MVC principle and practicing testing.